peter-adepoju/Intro_to_CS_and_Python_Course/README.md

 5. **Write comments in your code** explaining what you're doing — it forces understanding.

+---

 ## Acknowledgement

-Rebuilt from MIT OpenCourseWare 6.100L "Introduction to CS and Programming Using Python" (Fall 2022), used under MIT OCW's Creative Commons license, substantially expanded with original textbook prose, notebooks, quizzes, and a structured 14-week teaching schedule.
+This repository is my own expanded teaching project, developed as an original structured course.
+The overall motivation and initial inspiration were drawn from MIT OpenCourseWare’s **Introduction to CS and Programming Using Python**.